It is a general term for a medical disorder that involves musculoskeletal system disorders.

-Treatment options may include rest, therapies, analgesics, anti-inflammatory injections or surgery.
+Treatment options may include rest, therapies, analgesics, anti-inflammatory injections, or surgery.

 Over time, therapies or stretching techniques can help relieve some of the pressure on the affected joints.

-For example, stretching of the calf muscles can help relieve the pain caused by the enthesopathy of the Achilles tendon.
+For example, stretching the calf muscles can help relieve the pain caused by the enthesopathy of the Achilles tendon.

-To do this, place both hands on the wall, extend the leg back and bend the foot up.
+Place both hands on the wall, extend the leg back and bend the foot up.